rishabhjohri/Authentication-Microservice-FASTAPI/README.md

          # Verify if MongoDB is running:
          docker ps
          docker exec -it mongodb mongo
-         #NOTE : Abobe command will start mongo shell -> To quit the shell , type quit()
+         #NOTE : Above command will start mongo shell -> To quit the shell , type quit()

    Now , you can change datacenter's connection type from NAT -> to Host only :